Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 and checked when a player's identity is verified on connect, **and** the remaining duration is passed to the engine's reconnect timeout at kick time.

+Banned players see Reforger's generic "kicked" message rather than a ban reason.
+The ban itself works correctly; only the notification is generic.

 Overwatch keeps its own ban store rather than using the engine's backend ban service, so bans work on local and offline-hosted servers.